Start Your Own Business With This FREE 3 Step Guide

 Choosing a business model

 A business model is a plan for how a company will make money.
-There are many different business models, and each one has its advantages and disadvantages.
+There are many different business models, each with advantages and disadvantages.
 What if I told you a business model encourages its sellers to give away the profit?
 What if I told you that this business model could scale up incredibly fast, even to the point where it becomes an international phenomenon?
-In this article, I will be comparing affiliate marketing to network marketing and rural social media to virtual reality.
+I will compare affiliate marketing to network marketing and rural social media to virtual reality in this article.
 Each comparison will be valid, as each has its advantages and disadvantages.

 Financing your business